Siphon880gh/devbrain/peri-development/unix/OpenSSH SSH Keys - Primer and Fundamental.md

+TLDR:
+- Authentication with keys involves 2 things: generating a key pair (eg ssh-keygen), and then _sending the public key to the party to which you want to authenticate_.
+Did you provide git server with the public key of the user or root or both?
+- The private key stays with your computer that requires authentication

 I. Concepts

 SSH keys is how one machine can allow another machine access.
 Remember when we connect to a server, that server is also a computer like ours, so SSH keys deal more with how one machine allows another machine access to it.